biemond/biemond-orawls/README.markdown

 - storeUserConfig for storing WebLogic Credentials and using in WLST

 ###Fusion Middleware
-- installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity Management, Web Center + Content
+- installs FMW add-on to a middleware home like OSB,SOA Suite, Oracle Identity & Access Management, Oracle Unified Directory, WebCenter Portal + Content
 - WebTier Oracle HTTP server
 - OSB, SOA Suite ( with BPM ) and BAM Cluster configuration support ( convert single osb/soa/bam servers to clusters and migrate OPSS to the database )
 - ADF/JRF support, Assign JRF libraries to a Server or Cluster target
 - OIM IDM / OAM configurations with Oracle OHS OAM WebGate
+- OUD Oracle Unified Directory install, WebLogic domain, instances creation & OUD control
 - Change FMW log location of a managed server
 - Resource Adapter plan and entries for AQ, DB and JMS